GaloisInc/CASE-AADL-Tutorial/aadl_book/stateful/README.md

 update is complete.

 The UAV accepts the commands `TAKE_OFF`, `LAND`, `REBOOT`, and `UPDATE`.
-The update command is accompanied by firmware data, preceeded by a 14-bit length field.
+The update command is accompanied by firmware data, preceded by a 14-bit length field.
 The message format is as follows:

 ```text